William O'Neill, 1st Baron O'Neill: Family

-Lord O'Neill married, firstly, Henrietta, daughter of Robert Torrens, judge of the Court of Common Pleas (Ireland), and his wife Anne in 1839.
-After her death in 1857 he married, secondly, Elizabeth Grace, daughter of the Venerable John Torrens, Archdeacon of Dublin, in 1858; she was Henrietta's first cousin.
+Lord O'Neill married, firstly, Henrietta Torrens, daughter of Robert Torrens, judge of the Court of Common Pleas, and his wife Anne, in 1839.
+After her death in 1857 he married, secondly, Elizabeth Grace Torrens, daughter of the Venerable John Torrens, Archdeacon of Dublin, in 1858; she was Henrietta's first cousin.
 His third son from his first marriage, Robert Torrens O'Neill, represented Antrim Mid in Parliament for many years.

-He died in April 1883, aged 70, and was succeeded in the barony by his eldest son from his first marriage, Edward.
+Lord O'Neill died in April 1883, aged 70, and was succeeded in the barony by his eldest son from his first marriage, Edward.
 Two of Lord O'Neill's descendants gained particular distinction.
-His grandson Robert William Hugh O'Neill was Speaker of the Northern Ireland House of Commons and created Baron Rathcavan in 1953 while his great-grandson Terence O'Neill was Prime Minister of Northern Ireland and given a life peerage as Baron O'Neill of the Maine in 1970.
+His grandson Hugh O'Neill was Speaker of the Northern Ireland House of Commons and created Baron Rathcavan in 1953, while his great-grandson Terence O'Neill was Prime Minister of Northern Ireland and given a life peerage as Baron O'Neill of the Maine in 1970.
 Elizabeth Grace, Lady O'Neill, died in 1905.